jazzi/jazzi.github.io/_posts/2021-09-14-install-hugo-with-caddy2-in-centos7.md

 Okay, finally the show comes, the [Caddyfile](https://shibumi.dev/posts/new-caddyfile-and-more/).

 ```
+# This rule matches on www.nullday.de and www.nspawn.org and strips off the www
+# part.
+I need this for Hugo (my static website generator).
+Otherwise Hugo will
+# generate wrong sitemap.xml files.
+You might ask your self what {http.request.host.labels.1} mean.
+# These are templates.
+This way you can access various internal Caddy variables.
+# For example the host name in the incoming HTTP request.

 www.nullday.de, www.nspawn.org, www.shibumi.dev {
 	redir * https://{http.request.host.labels.1}.{http.request.host.labels.0}{path}
 }

+# This part is the actual server configuration.
+I match on my domains nullday.de and nnspawn.org.
+# First I activate the file_server for serving static files.

 nspawn.org, shibumi.dev {
 	file_server
 	root * /srv/www/{host}/public/
+	# And here I set all headers, that Caddy doesn't set on default.
+        # Public-Key-Pins is not set here as it's not recommended any more.
+	# TLS settings are not necessary, because Caddy has strong TLS defaults.
 	header {
 		Strict-Transport-Security "max-age=31536000; includeSubDomains; preload; always"
 		X-Frame-Options "SAMEORIGIN"